 As I made my way on Route 519 towards where one of the deadlines was to be delivered, I came across the huge sycamore tree – “I love that tree,” I said out loud, admiring its age, resilience, and beauty.
 It’s prized by the sheep farmer too, who decorates it for a holiday at hand.
 The Halloween ghosts still danced around its massive trunk, where soon a wreath will adorn.

-Further down the road, the sun gleamed through the golden and tawny beech and oak leaves still on the trees, and it occurred to me this race of living should not be a race at all—instead, a rhythm, a cadence like the flow of nature.
-Yes, meeting responsibilities, but hand in hand with the day to day, life is about seeking and living in joy, finding the kid in your heart.
+Further down the road, the sun gleamed through the golden and tawny beech and oak leaves still on the trees, and it occurred to me that this race of living should not be a race at all—instead, a rhythm, a cadence like the flow of nature.
+Yes, meeting responsibilities, but hand in hand with the day-to-day, life is about seeking and living in joy, finding the kid in your heart.
 “I’m not doing this anymore,” I said out loud, not knowing how I would change things.

 Is it beginning to look a lot like Thanksgiving?

-Then, Mother Nature brewed up eight inches of white fluff that frosted our landscape thankfully after the bulk of the leaves had fallen.
+Then, Mother Nature brewed up eight inches of white fluff that frosted our landscape, thankfully after the bulk of the leaves had fallen.
 Snow always brings out the kid in us.
 I took a spin on my cross-country skis in the thick of the storm just as dusk was looming.
 “It’s beginning to look a lot like – Thanksgiving?”
 I posted on Facebook with Ellie in the tracks shaped like a cross carved in the virgin snow.